shruti-sigmoid/hello-world1/README.md

 Hello Humans,

 This is Shruti Garg.
-A non-telepathic human.
+A non-telepathic human.!